Every No. 1 overall Draft pick in MLB history

 Career WAR: N/A

 At age 17, the southpaw Aiken drew comparisons to Clayton Kershaw and Andy Pettitte.
 Standing 6-foot-4, Aiken appeared to have the whole package as the Astros continued to rebuild with their third consecutive No. 1 overall pick.
 Health issues and a disagreement over Aiken's signing bonus precluded him from signing with Houston before the July 18 deadline, however, making him the first No. 1 pick not to sign since Tim Belcher in 1983.
-Aiken underwent Tommy John surgery in March 2015, then was selected 17th overall by the Indians two months later.
+Aiken underwent Tommy John surgery in March 2015, then was selected 17th overall by Cleveland two months later.
+He hasn't pitched in a professional game since April 2019.

 2013: Mark Appel, RHP, Astros

 School: Stanford University

 The Pirates selected Appel with the eighth pick of the 2012 Draft, but the right-hander opted to return to Stanford for his senior season instead of signing with Pittsburgh.
-Houston took Appel No. 1 overall in '13, but the righty was unable to rise through the ranks and the Astros traded him to the Phillies in a deal involving back-end reliever Ken Giles.
+Houston took Appel No. 1 overall in '13, but the righty was unable to rise through the ranks and the Astros traded him to the Phillies.
 Elbow and shoulder injuries followed for Appel, who eventually announced in February 2018 that he was stepping away from baseball.
+But that was just a prelude to an inspiring comeback that saw Appel finally make his long-awaited Major League debut for Philly on June 29.

 2012: Carlos Correa, SS, Astros

 School: Puerto Rico Baseball Academy

-The only one of the Astros' three consecutive No. 1 picks to even appear in a Major League game, Correa emanated star potential from the get-go.
+Correa emanated star potential from the get-go.
 The hulking shortstop captured the American League Rookie of the Year Award at age 20, helped Puerto Rico reach the final of the 2017 World Baseball Classic and helped lead the Astros to their first World Series title later that fall.
+He produced 34.1 WAR for Houston before signing as a free agent with the Twins this past offseason.

 2011: Gerrit Cole, RHP, Pirates